How do you take care of your voice?

 Yes, fixing your technique – learning how to apply functional airflow and airpressure – can be very important to fix all that, and prevent that you get in trouble next time.
 But it’s important that you look beyond that.

-Why did you end up singing breathy on a loud volume?
+But… Why did you end up singing breathy on a loud volume?
 Suppose that normally, you don’t do that.
 Maybe you’re coming down with a throat infection?
 That’s an easy one.
-But there are so much more elements that can make your voice less than happy.
+But there are so much more elements that can make your voice less than happy!

 When you’re a singer, the holistic approach is the best way to help your voice when she’s in trouble.
 And obviously, it will also help you prevent that you and your voice get into trouble.

-Your voice is attached to many aspects of your body and mind, so learning how to take care of your voice inevitably comes with a lot of important questions and knowledge on your overall health and condition.
+Your voice is attached to many aspects of your body and mind, so learning how to take care of your voice inevitably comes with a lot of important questions and knowledge on your overall health, condition ànd the circumstances you’re singing in.

 Looking at your voice holistically is an important form of self-care.
 Do you want to learn more on how to do this?

-Buy access to the recordings of one or more webinars on SOS Voice, and start to take care of your voice in all possible ways!
+Subscribe to the Library, watch the 3 webinars on SOS Voice and start to take care of yourself and your voice in all possible ways!

 Sarah